Stuub/DoomBox/README.md

 <b>Docker:</b>

-  - Initialised in python script for ease of access!
+  - Initialised through a Python script for ease of access!
   - Hugely greater scalability for vulnerabilities
   - Dedicated Apache Web Server (Reverse Shells are reliable & accurate)
   - Ran over a 172.16.0.0/16 subnet on port 8080